gstepniewski/MPC-Studio-Mk2-Ableton-Midi-Remote-Script/docs/operation/buttons.md

 For quantized, i.e. discrete parameters each step of the Jog Wheel will switch to the next value.

 For continuous parameters, the available range of values is mapped to 100 steps and each step of the Jog Wheel adjusts the value by one step - so if a parameter goes from 0% to 100%, the Jog Wheel will adjust it by 1% at a time.
 The number of steps can be increased to 1000 by holding the **SHIFT** button, allowing for finer tuning.
 Pressing the Jog Wheel returns the parameter to its default value, if it has one.

+### Browser Navigation
+In this mode you can use the Jog Wheel to browse the Ableton library.
+By default, turning the browser mode on will show the library window, and switching to any other mode will hide it.
+You can still show/hide the window at any time by using **SHIFT** + **Browse**.

+Turning the Jog Wheel will travel across the library vertically.
+Turning it while holding **SHIFT** will travel it horizontally (i.e. right for enter and left for back).

+Pressing it is equivalent to left arrow (i.e. enter) and pressing it while holding **SHIFT** is pressing the right arrow (i.e. back).
+Note that this is the same as turning the Jog Wheel with shift, since actually loading something from the library is currently unsupported - you still have to hit Enter.

+If the Jog Wheel is not doing anything, try selecting something in the browser with the mouse first.
+This is usually only needed once after starting Ableton.

 ## Transport Control
 - **Record**: Toggle Record when in Arrangement View, Session Overdub when in Session View